 Keep in mind that in the case of a couple living in a shared independent living unit, if both people require care, they each will pay the equalized rate for care.
 This is substantially different than a traditional lifecare contract whereby they would continue to pay the same monthly double occupancy rate they were paying while living independently.

 Type B (modified): Under a modified CCRC residency contract, the entry fee and/or monthly service fee will offset the cost for some amount of care needed in the future but not on an unlimited basis.
 For example, the cost of skilled nursing services may be offered at a 20-30 percent discount off of the market rate.
-Alternatively, a resident may be required to pay the full market rate for care services, but the contract allows for a certain number of pre-paid days in the healthcare center.
-These “free” days, as they are sometimes called, may be offered on a per-year basis or over the life of the contract.
-Of course, it’s not completely free because the resident will continue paying the monthly service fee they were paying previously, but care services are offered at no additional cost during this period of time.
+Alternatively, the contract allows for a certain number days in the healthcare center at no additional cost before paying the full market rate.
+Unused days may accumulate, or they may expire each year.
+In the case of a couple it’s important to know how many days apply to each person.
+And some modified CCRC contracts may offer a combination of a discounted rate and allotted days.

 Type C (fee-for-service): All other things being equal, a fee-for-service contract will require a lower entry fee and/or monthly fee than the two previously described contract types.
 However, if assisted living or skilled nursing care is required, the resident’s monthly fee will increase to reflect the market rate for care.